micronDLA/SDK/README.md

 The python Snowflake class has these functions:

-## Init
+## Compile

-Loads a network and prepares to run it.
+Loads a network and prepares it for Snowflake.

 ***Parameters:***

 **Image**:  it is a string with the image path or the image dimensions.
 If it is a image path then the size of the image will be used to set up Snowflake's code.
-If it is not an image path then it needs to specify the size in the following format: Width x Height x Planes.
-Example: width=224, heigh=256 planes=3 becomes a string "224x256x3".
+If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
+Example: width=224,heigh=256,channels=3 becomes a string "224x256x3".
-**Modeldir**: path to the model file
-**Bitfile**: path to the bitfile.
-Send empty string &quot;&quot; if you want to bypass load bitfile phase.
-In this case, it will use Snowflake that was loaded in a previous run.
-**Numcard**: number of FPGA cards to use
+**Modeldir**: path to a model file in ONNX format **Outfile**: path to a file where a model in Snowflake ready format will be saved **Numcard**: number of FPGA cards to use
 **Numclus**: number of clusters
 **Nlayers**: number of layers to run in the model.
 Use -1 if you want to run the entire model.

+**Return value:** Number of results to be returned by the network

+## Init

+Loads a bitfile on an FPGA if necessary and prepares to run Snowflake.

+***Parameters:***

+**Infile**: path to a file with a model in Snowflake ready format
+**Bitfile**: path to the bitfile.
+Send empty string &quot;&quot; if you want to bypass loading a bitfile.
+In this case it will use a bitfile that is already loaded on the FPGA.

-**Return value:** Number of results returned by the network
+**Return value:** Number of results to be returned by the network

 ## Free

-Frees the network
+Frees the network.

 ***Parameters:***